 I’d only recommend the winter drifting experience.
 The lodge grounds we were on was gorgeous in white, great for photoshoots and the winter drifting experience, but it was a hunting grounds.
 Occasional gun shots made me feel vehement towards the hunters there.
 “I hope you miss”, is what I mumbled each time I heard a shot go off.

 What to Eat in Jilin

 A hotpot is a style of eating, where restaurants have a cooker in the tables with boiling pots and you cook your food in the boiling water.
 You can choose from several items: meat, vegetables, mushrooms, tofu, and seafood.
 There’s generally different dipping sauces you can use for added flavor.
 The cooked food is usually eaten with a dipping sauce, where you order plates of ingredients.

 Things to Know Before Traveling to Jilin in Winter

-Dress warm (Read Packing Essentials: Dressing for Winter Travel)
+Dress warm.
+No really~ I’m talking layers and good winter boots (Read Packing Essentials: Dressing for Winter Travel)

 Bring extra batteries and they deplete their charge faster in the cold.

 Weather can get below freezing level -70 °F (-21 °C).